 For roles I don’t yet get to play, I’ve been preparing a personality for them longer than you think.
 I used to freely read, and even more freely, dream of role-personality pairs I’d become, drawing as examples those existed in novels, memoirs, and plays, either great tragedies or great comedies — it doesn’t matter; what matters is the essential greatness.
 I trained myself personalities that would fit for a textbook wife, mother, warrior, carer, observer, sacrificer, way before I get a chance to play them.
 For that reason I now pronounce myself the literary kind.
 It doesn’t have to do with how much you read.
 It has everything to do with how much you dream.

-I am so invested in this role taking theology, that for every piece I wrote and posted on social media (same with this one by the time I finish), whenever I receive a reaction I read the whole thing again in the reactor’s eyes — playing a reader role.
+I am so invested in this role taking theology, that for every piece I wrote and posted on social media (same with this one by the time I finish), whenever I receive a reaction I read the whole piece again in the reactor’s eyes — playing a reader role.
 Before then every pass was taken while playing a writer role.
 And there is a difference.

 But a few months into a melancholic desolation unexampled in life, it has finally come to a point where I cannot say anything interesting, and was severely judged by it.
 On the other hand, gems of wisdom began seeping out of my mother, a retired resident in Wuhan having just witnessed the most deadly calamity in her life time and without much of a breath, subsequently entered an even direr situation of worrying about her daughter, from a unreachable distance.

 As fate would have it, several inflictions I bore started to really resemble her past experiences, and our talks had finally found a common, fertile ground.
 So, when you were my age… I got used to starting our conversations this way.
 And she got used to telling stories as she relived them.
 One time she shared the story around divorcing my dad: not the drama, not the big action scenes, but the everyday stress, tiny but accumulable, during a time when Internet hadn’t quite diverted people’s attention away from neighborhood gossip.
 Small things: how people looked at her differently, talked behind her back, how her promotion was deferred and reputation tainted.
 Small things.
-How every day just became a slightly bit harder until you use another marriage to turn your story around.
+How every day just became a slight bit harder until you use another marriage to turn your story around.
 But you never really turn your story around.

 You couldn’t quite spot and tackle each one of the pain points but they are all there.
 It’s like, it’s like… She paused for a while, and then continued.